Chart Color Schemes

 Caulfield's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

 Analysis of health metrics shows strong performance throughout Caulfield.
-Mortality rates and chronic condition prevalence were assessed by AreaSearch.
-Prevalence of common health conditions was low among the general population, but higher than the national average in older, at-risk cohorts.
+Mortality rates and chronic condition prevalence were assessed by AreaSearch to be low among the general population, though higher than the national average among older, at-risk cohorts.
+The rate of private health cover is exceptionally high at approximately 64% of the total population (3,994 people), compared to 56.7% across Greater Melbourne and 55.7% nationally.

-Private health cover rate was exceptionally high at approximately 64% of the total population (3,994 people), compared to 56.7% across Greater Melbourne and a national average of 55.7%.
-The most common medical conditions were mental health issues impacting 9.5% of residents and arthritis affecting 6.2%, while 69.4% declared themselves completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
-Working-age residents had low chronic condition prevalence.
-Caulfield has 25.1% of residents aged 65 and over (1,559 people), higher than the 15.1% in Greater Melbourne.
-Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.
+The most common medical conditions in the area are mental health issues and arthritis, impacting 9.5 and 6.2% of residents respectively, while 69.4% declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Working-age residents are notably healthy with low chronic condition prevalence.
+The area has 25.1% of residents aged 65 and over (1,559 people), which is higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors present some challenges, though they rank lower nationally than the broader population.

 Frequently Asked Questions - Health